reallyTG/drasync-artifact/README.md

 - openapi-typescript-codegen: test: `npm run test`
 - rmrk-tools: test: `npm run test`
 - stencil: test: `npm run test`
-- strapi: test: `npm run test:unit`
+- strapi: (build: `yarn install`) test: `npm run test:unit`
 - treeherder: test: `npm run test`
 - ui5-builder: test: `npm run unit`
 - vscode-js-debug: test: `npm run test:unit`
 - vuepress: (build: `yarn install`, `yarn build`) test: `yarn test`

+If build instructions are not listed, probably either `npm i` or `yarn install` will work.
+If the package.json includes a reference to a build command, run that too.
 Some packages have (very few) failing tests, and that's OK.
 (E.g., Boostnote has one failing test.)

 The result of running the test suites is a **set of results-XYZ.json** files, which are collections of promise objects seen; each corresponds to an independent invocation of `node`, and many files simply means that many separate node instances were invoked, e.g., if the test suite is parallelized.